Friendofhumanity/Friendofhumanity/README.md

 Hi, I’m **Mahesh Raina**, an **M.Tech student in Artificial Intelligence & Data Science** at the **University of Jammu**.

-I’m focused on building intelligent systems using **Natural Language Processing, Deep Learning, Generative AI, Transformer models, and Knowledge Graphs**.
-My research interests sit at the intersection of language understanding, information extraction, misinformation detection, and practical AI systems that can create real-world impact.
+I’m focused on building intelligent systems using **Deep Learning, Generative AI, Transformer models, Knowledge Graphs, and deployment-focused AI workflows**.
+My interests sit at the intersection of intelligent automation, information extraction, misinformation detection, and practical AI systems that can create real-world impact.

 I have completed research internships at **IIT Jammu**, where I worked on:

-- Transformer-based **Named Entity Recognition** for Hindi NLP
+- Transformer-based model development for Hindi language understanding
 - **Generative AI + Knowledge Graphs** for claim validation and misinformation detection
 - Information extraction using LLMs and structured knowledge representations
-- Low-resource language processing and model evaluation
+- Model evaluation, experimentation, and research-driven AI workflows

-One of my key research outcomes includes achieving an **88.21 Macro F1-score** on the **HiNER dataset** using transformer-based NLP methods.
-Alongside AI research, I have also worked on practical projects involving **sentiment analysis, algorithm visualization, data analytics, and visual storytelling through data**.
+One of my key research outcomes includes achieving an **88.21 Macro F1-score** on the **HiNER dataset** using transformer-based methods.
+Alongside AI research, I have also worked on practical projects involving **sentiment analysis, algorithm visualization, data analytics, and rapid AI prototyping**.

 ---